LukeWritesCode/VirtualVendingMachine/README.md

 3. https://www.google.com/chrome/

 The setup of the environment for this project is given below.
-A link to a more extensive tutorial can be found at the bottom of the page, but the steps included are unnecessary becasue of the files I have provided.
+A link to a more extensive tutorial can be found at the bottom of the page, but most of the steps included are unnecessary becasue of the files I have provided.

 To start this project, first you will need a project folder: